Rosberg wins in Mexico a week after title defeat

-MEXICO CITY (Reuters) - Nico Rosberg put his Texas blues behind him on Sunday to win the first Mexican Grand Prix in 23 years and show triple world champion Mercedes team mate Lewis Hamilton how it feels to finish second.
+MEXICO CITY (Reuters) - Nico Rosberg won the Mexican Grand Prix for Mercedes on Sunday as Formula One made a lively return to the country after a 23-year absence.

-The German’s fourth victory of the year, and 12th of his career, ended Hamilton’s three-race winning streak a week after the Briton secured his third title.
+The German’s fourth victory of the year, and 12th of his career, ended team mate Lewis Hamilton’s three-race winning streak with the Briton having to settle for second a week after securing his third title.

-On a sunny afternoon, with the 135,000-strong crowd creating a party atmosphere, the Briton was left feeling sore after questioning a team instruction to pit for fresh tires after Rosberg had already done so.

-The German, whose late mistake in Austin handed Hamilton the victory that clinched the title, led cleanly away from pole position and finished 1.9 seconds ahead after also setting the fastest lap.

 “This is really the best podium of the year, what a place to win” said Rosberg, addressing a cheering mass of more than 100,000 from a podium overlooking the stadium complex.

-With both championships already decided, Mercedes having retained their constructors’ crown in Russia last month, the race win was all that mattered for the dominant duo at the Hermanos Rodriguez circuit.
+Both championships had already been decided, with Hamilton celebrating his third in Texas a week ago and dominant Mercedes retaining their constructors’ crown in Russia last month.

-Rosberg’s win lifted him to second in the championship, 21 points clear of Ferrari’s Sebastian Vettel who failed to score after a crash that brought out the safety car on the 52nd of the 71 laps.
+Rosberg’s win lifted him to second in the championship, with Ferrari’s Sebastian Vettel failing to score after a crash that brought out the safety car on the 52nd of the 71 laps.
 The German was unhurt.

 Finland’s Valtteri Bottas finished third for Williams.

-Mansell, who now has the last corner named after him, conducted the podium interviews on Sunday.

-Hamilton had hoped to follow on from his fellow-Englishman but had to concede that his team mate had won fair and square in a race with none of the first corner wheel-banging that triggered a controversy in Austin.
+Hamilton had hoped to follow on from his fellow-Englishman but had to concede that his team mate, who led cleanly away from pole position with none of the first corner wheel-banging of Austin, had won fair and square.

-“Nico drove a fantastic race.
-No mistakes, no gust of wind,” he said, a dig at Rosberg’s U.S. error that the German blamed on windy conditions.

-Hamilton had clearly opposed the team’s decision to bring him in for an unscheduled second pitstop, with skeptics inevitably speculating about team orders, and ignored it initially.
+“Nico drove a fantastic race,” he said.
+“It’s just been fantastic to be here in Mexico.
+I’ve never seen a crowd like this.
+It’s like a football game.
+The fans are amazing.”

 Neither Ferrari finished the race, ending a run of 20 in the points, with Vettel’s team mate Kimi Raikkonen breaking his suspension after colliding with Bottas for the second time in three races.

-Bottas, who had been trying to pass on the inside when they tangled wheels, raced on to take a revenge podium.
+Bottas, who had been trying to pass on the inside when they tangled wheels, raced on to take a revenge podium on a sunny afternoon at Mexico City’s revamped Autodromo Hermanos Rodriguez.

 “That is what you call payback,” commented former F1 driver David Coulthard on the BBC.
 The stewards investigated and decided to take no further action.

-Vettel had a nightmare afternoon, picking up a puncture on the first lap after banging wheels with Red Bull’s Daniel Ricciardo and then spinning.

-Russian Daniil Kvyat was fourth for Red Bull, ahead of Australian Ricciardo with Brazilian Felipe Massa sixth for Williams.
+Russian Daniil Kvyat was fourth for Red Bull, ahead of Australian team mate Daniel Ricciardo with Brazilian Felipe Massa sixth for Williams.

-The Force India pair of Nico Hulkenberg and Sergio Perez, the local hero and crowd favorite, finished seventh and eighth.

 Toro Rosso’s Dutch teenager Max Verstappen was ninth and Romain Grosjean 10th for Lotus.